-can actually help you and your baby sleep more, protects your baby,
+Co-sleeping can be such a wonderful experience.
+When done safely, which is absolutely critical, it can also actually help you and your baby sleep more, protect your baby,

 You may be a convinced co

 sleeper.
 Or, if you are like me and

 so many other parents, you have probably

 You know, when after the

 night feeding your baby refuses to go back to sleep for hours, and just

 Desperate, feeling guilty, you put her next to you in bed and

 ... she dozes off so peacefully.
 That is